MetaFFI/metaffi-core/README.md

 * Tired of *language interop hell* to connect different languages in your project?

-**WORRY NO MORE - *OpenFFI* is exactly what you need!**
+**WORRY NO MORE - *MetaFFI* is exactly what you need!**

 <BR>

-OpenFFI Framework provides an easy, simple and straightforward way to call functions from one programming language to another.
+MetaFFI Framework provides an easy, simple and straightforward way to call functions from one programming language to another.
 The framework hides from the user and encapsulates all the hassle of performing FFI calls ([Foreign Function Interface](https://en.wikipedia.org/wiki/Foreign_function_interface) - calling a function in another language).
-OpenFFI by itself is **not** an FFI solution, but it inter-connects seamlessly different FFIs to provide a simple, clean, unified mechanism.
+MetaFFI by itself is **not** an FFI solution, but it inter-connects seamlessly different FFIs to provide a simple, clean, unified mechanism.

-#### World without OpenFFI
+#### World without MetaFFI
 For example, I want to call from *Go* to *Python3* and vice-versa.\
-Let's see how it looks **without OpenFFI** (there might be other techniques, but none is easy):
+Let's see how it looks **without MetaFFI** (there might be other techniques, but none is easy):

 __Go &rarr; Python3__:
 1. Write a C function exposed to [CGo](https://golang.org/cmd/cgo/) that receives the Python3 function parameters in C data types.
 The function needs to implement the following using [Python3 C-API](https://docs.python.org/3/c-api/index.html):